 Little has altered in the technique of traditional glassblowing, yet the process is quicker due to the introduction of newer materials and technologies.
 Three different furnaces are needed: the furnace, the glory hole and the kiln.
 They are used at different stages of the process, all at different temperatures.
 Glass is placed in the furnace, when ready it is removed with a blowpipe, made of hollow stainless steel.
 When removed stylistic touches can be added, such as colour, before it is placed in the glory hole.
 Every step in the process is vital to the outcome of the object.
 The glass can be freely blown and swung, or blown into a pre-existing cast.
 The glass therefore, derives its form and texture from the mould, each method giving the glass its unique shape.
 The final stage of heating takes place in the kiln: when ready, the glass can be removed, and it fully hardens as it cools down.

 Issues affecting the viability of the craft

-The Glass Association – the Glass Association and the Glass Circle will merge in 2019 to form The Glass Society.
+The Glass Society – the Glass Association and the Glass Circle merged in 2019 to form The Glass Society.